The Ultimate Guide to Easy French Macarons (A Foolproof Recipe for Beginners)

 How should I store macarons?

 Store filled macarons in an airtight container in the refrigerator for up to 5 days.
-For longer storage, freeze them for up to 3 months.
-Let them come to room temperature before serving for the best texture.
+They can also be frozen for up to 3 months.
+Let them thaw in the refrigerator and then come to room temperature before serving.

 1. tried making these macarons following Sandra Clare’s steps and they turned out pretty decent!! never knew resting them before baking makes such a difference. thnx for the tips!